 - 1. Read, research and relax in the library and respect others' right to do so in a quiet environment. - 2.
-Unless you are with a class, show your pass at the desk and sign in. - 3.
+Unless you are with a class, show your pass at the desk and sign in.
+To come to the library during your lunch, please see the librarian in the morning to get a pass. - 3.
 Library materials should be treated kindly and returned by the due date.
 Any misuse of materials or abuse of borrowing privileges could result in paying for the materials or the loss of privileges.
 Students may check out as many books as they like at the discretion of the librarian.
-Loan periods are six weeks for print books and two weeks for ebooks. - 4.
-Eating and drinking are not allowed, except for special occasions, with permission of the librarian. - 5.
-All school rules apply and will be enforced in the library.
+Loan periods are four weeks for print books and two weeks for ebooks.

+- 4. Eating and drinking are not allowed, except for special occasions, with permission of the librarian. - 5.
+All school rules apply and will be enforced in the library. - 6.
+The library will be open from 7:45 am until 4:00 pm most days, except for Monday when the library closes at 3:15 pm.